-Vista Manager EX is able to be configured to use a certificate to authenticate communication within your AMF Plus network.
-Once the AMF Plus controller/master has been configured, this process is automatic, and allows the controller/master to authenticate and connect to any device in the network without requiring a username and password.
+You can configure Vista Manager EX to use a certificate to authenticate communication within your AMF Plus network.
+After configuration, the certificate allows the AMF Plus controller/master to automatically authenticate and connect to any device in the network without requiring a username and password.

-Note: Using this feature is optional, but highly recommended.
-If you do not configure this option, you will need to ensure that all devices in the AMF Plus network to be managed by Vista Manager EX have the same username and password as the AMF Plus controller/master.
+Note: We recommend you configure a certificate for authentication.
+If you do not configure this option, you need to ensure that all devices in the AMF Plus network to be managed by Vista Manager EX have the same username and password as the AMF Plus controller/master.